anitoledo/CrowfundingFactory/README.md

 If the goal is met, the beneficiary gets the money and compromises to pay a debt (which will be the amount gathered plus the stated rate) within a deadline (wich will be the the date when the goal was reached plus the months stated as term).

+To know how the workflow of the dApp works, read the [dApp tutorial]().

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

+To interact with the app in a browser you will need to install [Metamask](https://metamask.io/) in your browser.

 You will need node.js installed, which you can get [here](https://nodejs.org/es/).
 Then install the following packages: